devopsw18/docs/docs/gettingstarted/workbench/devops.md

 Server IP:8080

 ### Add Agents
-To add anagent
+> To add anagent
-- Clicck Setup > Agents > Windows, Linus, Solaris, AIX
+> - Clicck Setup > Agents > Windows, Linus, Solaris, AIX
-- Since we are monitoring Ubuntu, click the Linux DEB to download the agent
+> Z- Since we are monitoring Ubuntu, click the Linux DEB to download the agent
-- next copy the file to the Ubuntu server
+> - next copy the file to the Ubuntu server

 ```bash
 ## Secure copy from local computer to the log server on the cloud